-Apply the ch within the or anges by clicking ganization. g [Apply].
-This schedu les the task to apply the changes to all clier
+4. Ap ply the chang thin the organi es by clicking [ization.
+Apply]. Γhis schedule es the task to apply the changes to a all clients

 Content Staging

 Staging is used by clients to download packages in advance, before they are installed.
 This allows package installation to begin as soon as it is scheduled, which can reduce the amount of time required for a maintenance window.